Doubly commuting mixed invariant subspaces in the polydisc: Abstract

 where $\Theta \in H^{\infty}(\D^k)$ is some inner function and $\clq_{\theta_j}$ is either a Jordan block $H^2(\D)\ominus \theta_j H^2(\D)$ for some inner function $\theta_j$ or the Hardy space $H^2(\D)$.
-Furthermore, an explicit representation of commutant of $n$-tuple doubly commuting shifts as well as a representation of commutant of doubly commuting shifts and adjoint of shifts are obtained.
+Furthermore, an explicit representation for the commutant of an $n$-tuple of doubly commuting shifts as well as a representation for the commutant of a doubly commuting tuple of shifts and co-shifts are obtained.
 Finally, we discuss some concrete examples of {\it{mixed invariant}} subspaces.

 \newsection{Introduction}